The Ultimate Remortgage Guide for Smart Homeowners in 2024

 This dance between your equity and your property’s value is why getting a spot-on valuation is so important.

-Your existing equity in your home acts as your deposit when you remortgage.
-This means you typically won’t need to pay additional cash upfront to your new lender, unless you have specific financial goals in mind, like lowering your mortgage payment or getting a better rate.
+This means you usually won’t need to pay additional cash upfront to your new lender, unless you have specific financial goals in mind, like lowering your mortgage payment or getting a better rate.

 Property Value’s Impact on LTV and Equity

 If your property is worth more than you thought, that’s great news!
 It means you have more equity and a lower LTV, which could give you better options for remortgaging.
-But if it’s worth less, your LTV goes up, which might make remortgaging less beneficial.

 How Much Could You Save By Remortgaging?